 The preservation of Herculaneum was so great that even wooden frames of houses, furniture and other everyday items survived.
 This makes Herculaneum a more accurate reflection of life in Ancient Rome.
 It is also a more interesting experience.

 Visiting Herculaneum today is an unreal experience.
 Pompeii is like visiting a giant abandoned city that goes on for miles.
 Herculaneum, on the other hand, lies under the modern-day city.
 You can see Mount Vesuvius in the background at both places, but in Herculaneum, you have apartment buildings overlooking the excavation site between the ruins and the volcano.

 The ancient city of Herculaneum, much like Pompeii, was on the water.
-The eruption changed the landscape, and the sea is a lot further today than it used to be.
+The eruption changed the landscape, and the sea is further today than it used to be.
 Modern-day city, built on top of the old one, still covers a large part of the ancient one, but it’s not likely to get completely uncovered as people live above it.